 Now we can give a new transition rule called Extended T-Learn which replaces T-Learn and allows for the desired additional flexibility.

 Definition 4.
-The Extended DPLL Modulo Theories system, denoted as $\Longrightarrow{XT}$ , consists of the rules of Basic DPLL Modulo Theories, together with the rules Restart, T-Forget and the rule Extended T-Learn below:
+The Extended DPLL Modulo Theories system, denoted as \Longrightarrow{XT} , consists of the rules of Basic DPLL Modulo Theories, together with the rule:

 Extended T-Learn